 Debt instruments of the PPF Life Fund comprise cash and cash equivalents, trade and other receivables and financial assets, at amortised cost.
 The PPF Life Fund manages its debt instruments by collecting the contractual cash flows and these cash flows represent solely payment of principal and interest.
+Accordingly, these groups of financial assets are measured at amortised cost subsequent to initial recognition.

-A gain or loss on a debt investment that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in profit or loss when the asset is derecognised or impaired.
+A gain or loss on a debt investment that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in the statement of comprehensive income when the asset is derecognised or impaired.
+Interest income from these financial assets is recognised using the effective interest rate method

-The PPF Life Fund assesses on forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost.
+The PPF Life Fund assesses on forward looking basis the expected credit losses ("ECLs") associated with its debt instruments carried at amortised cost.

 For cash and cash equivalents, the general 3 stage approach is applied.
-Credit loss allowance is based on 12-month expected credit losses ("ECLs") if there is no significant increase in credit risk since initial recognition.
+Credit loss allowance is based on 12-month if there is no significant increase in credit risk since initial recognition.
 If there is significant increase in credit risk since initial recognition, lifetime ECL will be calculated and recognised.